Gattsu1337/Gattsu1337/README.md

-- 👋 Hi, I’m @Gattsu1337
+- 👋 Hi, I’m @Gattsu1337 - a first year bachelors student studying Software Engineering at Plovdiv University.
-- 👀 I’m interested in Python development and AI.
-I love playing the drums and am learning to play on a guitar.
+- 👀 I’m interested in Python web development and machine learning.
+I also enjoy learning about Java OOP and C++ in university!
-- 🌱 I’m constantly learning in the field of Python, C#, HTML and CSS.
+- 🌱 I’m constantly learning in the fields of Python, C++, Java, C#, HTML and CSS.
-- 📫 How to reach me: djakata754@gmail.com | instagram: crimson.guts
+- 📫 How to reach me: djakata754@gmail.com

 <!---
 Gattsu1337/Gattsu1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.